 Improve corporate governance and data integrity

-Issuing options via Carta’s Board Consents product is more defensible from an audit perspective, provides greater data integrity, and ensures the securities actually approved by the board match those that are issued.
+Issuing options via Carta’s Board Consents product is more defensible from an audit perspective, provides greater data integrity, and ensures the securities actually approved by the board of directors match those that are issued.
 Historically, what’s sent to the board could vary from what’s reflected in the minute book, which could vary from the actual grant agreements sent out.
 This is solved by orienting the process around one centralized source of truth.

 Traditional (verbal) approvals conducted in live board meetings are even more problematic from a data integrity perspective, as the minutes to record corporate actions are often created from memory, notes scribbled in the moment, or looking back on slides discussed in the room.
 Options approved in live meetings are new securities created out of thin air (i.e. they exist the moment they are approved), but the records to support them are often created weeks after the fact.